Our Medical Science Advisory Board

 • Shares developments in the field

-• Assists in the identification and recruitment of new MSAB members
+• Assists in the identification and recruitment of new MSAC members

 Membership:

-A diversity of perspectives is an important aspect of the MSAB’s function.
-Prospective MSAB members are identified by existing MSAB members or with potential input from the LGS Foundation and are appointed by the Research Committee.
-The suggested number of members should be from 6 to 8 people.
-Advisory board members will serve two-year terms with the possibility for renewal for additional terms based on their interest, involvement, and at the discretion of the MSAB Chair(s) and Research Committee.
+A diversity of perspectives is an important aspect of the MSAC’s function.
+Prospective MSAC members are identified by existing MSAC members and the team, and nominations for new members are made to the Research Committee and Board of Directors.
+The nomination process will include consideration of the expert’s geographic location, racial, ethnic, and gender to ensure diversity within the Board.
+The Board of Directors will invite new members.
+The suggested number of members should be from 6 to 15 people.
+Advisory Council members will serve two-year terms with the possibility for renewal for additional terms based on their interest and involvement and at the discretion of the MSAC Chair(s) and Research Committee.
 Term limits begin on January 1st.

 Cure LGS 365 Research Grants Program